pingidentity/terraform-docs/docs/getting-started/davinci.md

 }
 ```

-We fetch the DaVinci administration user using the `pingone_user`[:octicons-link-external-16:](https://registry.terraform.io/providers/pingidentity/pingone/latest/docs/data-sources/user) data source, so we can use their ID in role assignment.
+We fetch the DaVinci administration user using the `pingone_user`<a href="https://registry.terraform.io/providers/pingidentity/pingone/latest/docs/data-sources/user" target="_blank">:octicons-link-external-16:</a> data source, so we can use their ID in role assignment.
 ``` terraform
 data "pingone_user" "dv_admin_user" {
   environment_id = var.pingone_admin_environment_id